bburns/PyVoyager/README.md

 Version 0.2
 ----------------------------------------

-Working on colorization of movies
+- Add command line interface
-2016-07-07
+- Working on automatic colorization of movies 2016-07-07

 Version 0.1
 ----------------------------------------
 The sequence from VGISS_5104-5105 works best at the moment, so those were combined into one movie.
 2016-07-04